Hopefully your birds will eat Harrison’s Bird Foods as soon as you offer

 If you already have a converted bird then house the new bird near the one that is already eating a formulated diet.
 If compatible, place the birds in the same cage and use the converted bird as a “trainer bird”.

-Many birds love the nuttier taste of Power Treats and the chilli flavour
+Many birds love the nuttier taste of Power Treats and/or the chilli flavour

-of Pepper Lifetime Coarse so it is a great way to help your bird try a
+of Pepper Lifetime Coarse and High Potency Pepper Fine.
+These are therefore a great way to help your bird try a

 new food.
-These foods can be crushed for smaller birds.
+The larger pieces can be crushed for smaller birds if necessary.

 In some cases where birds do not convert readily, veterinary supervised